-It’s an impressive list and also points at the necessity of streamlining the management of construction materials.
-This practice helps companies stay on top of their materials so all projects are carried out while ensuring quality and quantity control.
+It’s an impressive list and points to the necessity of streamlining construction materials management.
+This practice helps construction companies stay on top of their materials, so all projects are carried out while ensuring quality and quantity control.

 A robust materials management strategy involves making the right selection of raw materials and handling purchase and delivery at a reasonable cost.

 Construction tools and equipment often need to be transported from one location to another.
-Ensuring safety during transit of bulk materials is key!
-For this to play out well, you need to set in place some precautionary practices.
+Ensuring safety during transit of bulk materials is key.
+For this to play out well, you must have precautionary practices established.

 There are two ways to carry construction materials: